warioishere/disposable-mailbox/README.md

         <?php print imap_base64("SU1BUCBleHRlbnNpb24gc2VlbXMgdG8gYmUgaW5zdGFsbGVkLiA="); ?>

 2. download a [release](https://github.com/synox/disposable-mailbox/releases) or clone this repository
+3. Update to the php Version you have in the `composer.json` file
+4. Update your php dependcies with `composer update` if you use a higher php Version
-3. copy the files in the `src` directory to your web server (not the whole repo!).
+5. copy the files in the `src` directory to your web server (not the whole repo!).
-4. rename `config.sample.php` to `config.php` and apply the imap settings.
+6. rename `config.sample.php` to `config.php` and apply the imap settings.
 Move `config.php` to a safe location in a *parent directory* outside the `public_html`, so it is not reachable through the browser.
+The Application will automatically detect your config.php if its in the parent directory for example.
-5. open it in your browser, check your php error log for messages.
+7. open it in your browser, check your php error log for messages.

 ### Build it yourself